LTLA/BiocWorkflow2015/converted/workflow.md

 Each read is directionally extended to the average fragment length, to represent the DNA fragment from which that read was sequenced.
 The number of extended reads overlapping a window is counted.
 The window is then moved to its next position on the genome, and counting is repeated.
+(Each read is usually counted into multiple windows, which will introduce correlations between adjacent windows but will not otherwise affect the analysis.)
 This is done for all libraries such that a count is obtained for each window in each library.
 The `windowCounts` function produces a `RangedSummarizedExperiment` object containing these counts in matrix form, where each row corresponds to a window and each column represents a library.